oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BulkExtract/bulkextract.md

 5. Click ***Create***.

-## Task 4: Get the File from FTP Server
+## Task 4: Create the Initiate Extract Activity

 1. Click the ***+*** sign after **Schedule** in the integration canvas.